Notice of Pre-AIA or AIA Status

 Regarding Claim 2, Kobayashi discloses all the limitations of the present invention according to Claim 1 above.
 Kobayashi further discloses the anionic epoxy resin forms a film having excellent insulation properties and edge cover properties, and which can be expected to have excellent corrosion resistance (para 0014).
 It can be used in electrical components for electrical insulation (para 0062).

-Kobayashi does not explicitly disclose the electrical components constitute a motor as claimed.
+Kobayashi does not explicitly disclose the electrical components are selected from the group as claimed.

 Lee discloses an insulating heat-radiating coating composition including a coating layer-forming component including a main resin and an insulating heat-radiating filler (Abstract), where the main resin may comprise one or more glycidyl ether-type epoxy resins (paras 0050-0051).
-The coating composition is applied to a metal substrate (paras 0106-0107), which is an electronic component such as a bus bar or an engine cooling apparatus (para 0129).
+The coating composition is applied to a metal substrate (paras 0106-0107), which is an electronic component such as a bus bar (para 0129).

-Therefore it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the present invention to use the anionic epoxy resin as one of the glycidyl ether-type epoxy resins of Lee, in a coating for a metal substrate, which is an electronic component such as a bus bar or an engine cooling apparatus.
+Therefore it would have been obvious to a person having ordinary skill in the art prior to the effective filing date of the present invention to use the anionic epoxy resin as one of the glycidyl ether-type epoxy resins of Lee, in a coating for a metal substrate, which is an electronic component such as a bus bar.
 Doing so would form a film having excellent insulation properties and edge cover properties, and which can be expected to have excellent corrosion resistance.

 Conclusion